 - Supports non-email items (for example, Calendar, Contacts, Tasks) and public folders. - Can work with just a database file as well.
 Logs are not mandatory, but having them will ensure more recent data available for restore. - It does not need to generate a catalog and directly restores the mail from the mounted recovery point. - Takes a minimum amount of time to restore a mailbox level item from a database or user mailbox of any size. - Supports the command line options to process several databases.

-Note: For more details on the supported specifications, functionalities, and other features, see the Exchange Granular Restore user guide (esr.pdf), located at: http://documentation.arcserve.com/Arcserve-UDP/Available/V6/ENU/Bookshelf-Files/PDF/udp-esr-guide.pdf
+Note: For more details on the supported specifications, functions, and other features, see the Exchange Granular Restore user guide.